 The pre-application meeting is a voluntary meeting at no cost.
 The purpose of this meeting is to help you understand if an FRMS is the right choice for your organisation by providing information about the process and requirements involved in obtaining an FRMS.

 CASA will advise you of the time and place of the meeting.
 Please ensure that your FRMS manager or the FRMS implementation team attend the meeting.
 You will also need to bring with you all the necessary documentation as stipulated by CASA.

-Complete and submit your formal application for approval
+Complete and submit your formal application

 Authorisation may consist of a signed and current power-of-attorney document or a letter signed by the AOC holder (or the CEO if the registered operator is a company).